HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 Press ENTER to exit console.

-Method 3: Find Out The Intersection Of Two Lists Using Set() Method
+Method 3: Find Out The Intersection Of Two Lists Using the Set() Method

-Below are the steps that used to implement the program:
+Below are the steps that were used to implement the program:

-• Two lists have been declared with some random integer values with some commonness.
+• Two lists have been declared with some random integer values that share some commonalities.

 • Now, in one separate variable, use the set method.
-Use the set() method for two lists & join them with the logical AND.
+Use the set() method to combine two lists & join them with the logical AND operator.
 It will help to get the common values.

-• The data will be converted to the list in the same statement.
+• The data will be converted to a list in the same statement.
 The result will now be printed in the program.

 Code: